 As a society, public discussions about race and racism have increased in volume and intensity.
 Educators feel a sense of responsibility to bring these topics into their classrooms—because young people want to be part of the conversation and should be.
 If handled effectively, these discussions provide opportunities for timely learning.
-From police-involved deaths of Black and Latinx men to everyday racism to Confederate flag controversy with sports figures and celebrities getting involved in the conversation, there is a lot to grapple with and discuss.
+From police-involved deaths of Black people to everyday racism to Confederate flag controversy, with sports figures and celebrities getting involved in the conversation, there is a lot to grapple with and discuss.

 1. Set Up a Safe and Respectful Classroom Environment.